spbisc97/sapienza_ml21_deic/README.md

-# Repository for Homework 1 of Machine Learning course 2021/2022
+# Repository for Homework 2 of Machine Learning course 2021/2022

+Image Classification on Small Datasets